 Dr. Bernard Mair is the Senior Vice President for Academic Affairs and Chief Academic Officer at the Association of Public and Land-grant Universities.
-He also serves as Acting Vice President for External Diversity, Equity, and Inclusion.
+He also serves as Acting Vice President for Access, Success, and Equity.
 At APLU, Dr. Mair provides leadership for the Office of Academic Affairs, which houses student affairs and digital learning, and the Office of Data and Policy Analysis.
 He works closely across the association to collaborate on the development and advancement of academic and student success-focused policies.
 He assists with the furthering of APLU’s new Center for Public University Transformation, particularly its student success initiatives aimed at dramatically increasing the number of degrees granted and closing the achievement gap.

 Dr. Mair serves as the principal organizer and coordinator of the activities of the Council on Academic Affairs.
 He also works closely with the association’s governmental affairs staff to advocate for federal policies that help strengthen the work of public universities and support the students they serve.
 Relatedly, Dr. Mair serves as an APLU liaison with other higher education associations and national organizations that work collaboratively on federal higher education policies.